Just for Teens

-Commit to seven Sundays (one per month) in the first year, host an Israeli teen in your home for a week, travel to Israel for a 10-day summer experience, and lead a second year project for your community.
+Commit to attend 8 Seminars – one Sunday per month in the first year, travel to Israel for a 10-day summer experience, and lead a second year project for your community.

 Saltzman Youth Panel

 This program educates students within our Jewish community about the philanthropic process and responding to Jewish and general community needs.
 Each year, a new Saltzman Youth Panel is comprised of 40 area high school juniors and seniors from different Jewish backgrounds.
 They are selected through rabbi, religious school director, youth group advisor nominations and at-large applications.
 Together, they make decisions about allocating up to $50,000 to worthy organizations – 85% of which is awarded to programs serving the Jewish community.
 Through this process they learn about community decision-making, leadership, and most importantly, tzedakah.